jorgefranconunes/tea/00README.txt

 ==========================

 Tea is a scripting language for the Java environment.
-Go to the Tea home page (http://www.pdmfc.com/tea) for lots of aditional information.
+Go to the Tea home page (http://www.pdmfc.com/tea) for lots of additional information.

 This document contains instructions on how to install and setup Tea on your system.